 Courses in Gender Studies offer a way to understand the ideologies, social patterns, and images that shape our world.
 Gender Studies raises questions about how the gender divide is formed and maintained and, often, resisted or undermined.
 Students explore international gender scholarship from the last four decades.
 Courses cover the history of feminist thought and action; men's studies; gay, lesbian, bisexual, and transgender studies; and queer theory.
 Working in conjunction with Lang's Race and Ethnicity program, Gender Studies explores the multiple intersections of race, class, and gender.

 Guided Area of Study (BA, Liberal Arts)

 Students pursuing a Bachelor of Arts in Liberal Arts cannot elect an academic minor, but they can pursue a guided area of study in Gender Studies.
 Students interested in this option are encouraged to consult with the program director to design a course sequence.

 Minor in Gender Studies

-Undergraduate students from any division of the university can select a minor from Lang’s offerings.
-Similarly, Lang students who are not majoring in Liberal Arts can select a minor from those offered in other divisions, provided they meet the prerequisites and related requirements.
+Undergraduate students from any college in the university can select a minor from Lang’s offerings.
+Similarly, Lang students who are not majoring in Liberal Arts can select a minor from those offered in other schools, provided they meet the prerequisites and related requirements.
 Students minor in Gender Studies by completing six courses (two introductory, three intermediate to advanced, and one senior capstone course).
 Students interested in this option should consult with the program director.
 See the Gender Studies Program Requirements Worksheet (PDF).

 To meet with a Gender Studies advisor, email email@example.com with your student information and program of study.
 You will be matched with an advisor who specializes in your major area of study.